Sensum at the Vauxhall International 2013 North West 200

 Unfortunately, Gareth didn’t make it to the podium.
 However, he finished in an excellent position for his first North West 200.

 So, after some late night keyboard bashing we successfully gathered all heart rate data from the three riders.
-Each rider’s data was broadcast on BBC show ‘Bikes' on the 17th May - you can view it on BBC iPlayeruntil the 24th May.
+Each rider’s data was broadcast on BBC show ‘Bikes'.

 We’ve also been featured in a BBC Science video and article that covers our work at the North West 200, with additional scientific background provided by Queen’s University Belfast’s Dr Sean Roe.